chagdrashti/CODSOFT/README.md

-#Titanic Survival Prediction Project: Unveiling the Power of Data Science 📊
+#  TASK 1 Titanic Survival Prediction Project: Unveiling the Power of Data Science 📊

 Excited to share the successful completion of my Titanic survival prediction project! 🌟 Leveraging the incredible potential of data science, I embarked on a journey to analyze and predict survival outcomes on the iconic Titanic voyage. 🚢